Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Challenges (45)

 All challenges start off locked.
+(Except for "DELETE THIS", which is not included in the mod.)

 ### Collectibles (697)